Mother’s Day is a very heartbreaking and tough holiday for some.

 Some will be missing their mom or child due to them serving in the military or having a job where they travel.

 Some are estranged from their mom or children or don’t talk often with them.

-Some have children who are battling addictions – and due to the alcohol or drugs, they are frequently talked down to or mistreated.
-They may not even know their child’s location.
+Some have a mom or children who are battling addictions – and due to the alcohol or drugs, they are frequently talked down to or mistreated.
+They may not even know their mom or child’s location.

 Some stepparents/stepchildren are hurting due to blended family challenges.

-Some have been affected by adoption: the child who has never known their biological mother…or the mother who has been missing their child ever since they gave their child up for adoption.
+Some have the events of an adoption on their heart: the child who has never known their biological mother and wonders about her…or the mother who has been missing their child ever since they gave their child up for adoption.

 Some moms or their children are incarcerated and won’t be able to spend the day together.